 ,

 to fetch the configuration for the component.
-This call is injected into component implementations (differently for different components).
-Later those components refer to the derivatives of UIComponentConfiguration to change the way how components are rendered.
+This call is injected into component implementations differently for different components.
+Later, these components refer to derivatives of UIComponentConfiguration to change the way the components are rendered.

-In the most cases the object template code is a name of the hybris item type.
-Examples:
+In most cases, the object template code is the name of the Hybris item type.

 INSERT_UPDATE CockpitItemTemplate;code[unique=true];name[lang=de];name[lang=en];description[lang=de];description[lang=en];relatedType(code);